Sujaltonge384/TODO_List/README.md

 # 📝 To-Do List Application

-A simple and user-friendly To-Do List application built using React and Vite.
+A simple and user-friendly To-Do List application built using React and Vite

 The application allows users to add, complete, edit, and delete tasks.